 Fund programming tailored to the specific needs of the women and children fleeing Ukraine, as well as host communities in all border countries and beyond.
-Funding should prioritize the prevention of and response to trafficking and GBV, as well as access to healthcare, childcare, CVA and education.
-Funding must be flexible enough to support the core operations of WROs to ensure their stability both during and after the current emergency.
+Funding should prioritize the prevention of and re-

-Design programs that will not rely on women and girls to provide unpaid or underpaid labor.
+- Design programs that will not rely on women and girls to provide unpaid or underpaid labor.
 In most parts of the world, women are socially expected to care for other people in their homes, families and communities.
 Emergency program interventions must be built in ways to reduce the burdens of unpaid care work on women and girls, making every effort not to exploit them further.
-Make this a core principle of all programming, and ensure donors understand this as well.

-Support local/national feminist priorities, ranging from legal reforms and political participation to gender mainstreaming in public policies, ending VAWG, economic empowerment, and more.
-Look from a systemic perspective at how to best support local activism and political agendas of women's rights, feminist, and LGBTQIA+ organizations.

-Understand the linkages between emergency response and women's rights movement-building work.
+Make this a core principle of all programming, and ensure donors understand this as well. - Support local/national feminist priorities, ranging from legal reforms and political participation to gender mainstreaming in public policies, ending VAWG, economic empowerment, and more.
+Look from a systemic perspective at how to best support local activism and political agendas of women's rights, feminist, and LGBTQIA+ organizations. - Understand the linkages between emergency response and women's rights movement-building work.
 Donors who fund movements (rather than emergency response) need to understand that organizations' emergency response activities are inextricably connected to their movement-building work.
 Conversely, donors who fund emergency response and not women's rights work need to understand that to divorce funding from this reality will have major shortcomings in the outcomes of the response.
-The localization agenda must be supported and adhered to, coupled with a critical lens that deeply understands why funding and linkages across the Humanitarian-Development Nexus are essential to the goals we share of alleviating suffering and meeting humanitarian needs, while strengthening existing systems and structures long term.
+The localization agenda must be supported and adhered to, coupled with a critical lens that deeply understands why funding and linkages across the Humanitarian-Development Nexus39 are essential to the goals we share of alleviating suffering and meeting humanitarian needs, while strengthening existing systems and structures long term.